-Signing is a personal action that is performed within a specific context in e-commerce applications.
-It attests a wilful act by the signer and it is communicated and verified by one or more relying parties.
-Digital signatures can be used for security purposes in both horizontal (business-to-business) and vertical (business-to-consumer) markets [8].
-More specifically digital signatures are used to authenticate a message (i.e. to identify the signer), and/or to ensure the integrity of the message (i.e., to ensure that the binary data that consist the document have not been altered since it was signed).
-Most importantly, digital signatures provide non-repudiation services (i.e. the signer cannot deny the action of signing a message) that enable the necessary commitment of the transacting parties in a trading action.
-Examples of such actions include the buying of goods over the WWW, e-banking transactions, submission of forms for governmental usage (e.g. tax return or VAT forms) etc. The action of the signer who creates a digital signature may signify the following:
+Signing is a personal action that is performed within a specific context or application.
+It attests a willful act by the signer and it is communicated and verified by one or more relying parties.
+Digital signatures can be used for security purposes and specifically to authenticate a document (i.e., to identify the signer), and/or to ensure the integrity of the document (i.e., to ensure that the binary data that consist the document have not been altered since it was signed).
+The action of the signer who creates a digital signature may signify the following:

 1) Verification of Meaning - A signature evidences the signer's meaning with respect to the document signed.
 The nature of the signer's meaning will vary with the transaction, and in all cases can be approached only by looking at the context in which the signature was made.
-A signature may signify, for example, liability against a commercial obligation; legal binding to the terms of a contract; the approval of a third party's request; authorization to funds transfer ;confirmation that the signer has read and reviewed the contents of a message; an indication that the signer was the author of a document, or merely that the contents of a document have been shown to the signer and that she had an opportunity to review them.
+A signature may signify, for example, liability against an obligation, legal binding to the terms of a contract, the approval of a third party's request, authorization to funds transfer, confirmation that the signer has read and reviewed the contents of a memo, an indication that the signer was the author of a document, or merely that the contents of a document have been shown to the signer and that she had an opportunity to review them.

 2) Satisfaction of Legal Requirements - A signature is often used to satisfy a law or regulation that requires the presence of a signature before the document will be considered legally effective.
-European law, the electronic signatures directive [9], and other national laws, grant to the digital signatures legal validity equivalent to traditional hand-written signatures.
+European law, the electronic signatures directive [7], and other national laws, grant to the digital signatures legal validity equivalent to traditional hand-written signatures.

-A fundamental intrinsic problem of digital signatures [10] is that the action of their creation (i.e. the display of a digital document and the usage of a private key) is not directly bound to a physical entity, but only indirectly through a machine and an application.
+A fundamental intrinsic problem of digital signatures [8] is that the action of their creation (i.e. the display of a digital document and the usage of a private key) is not directly bind to a physical entity, but only indirectly through a machine and an application.
 The risk lies in the fact that the calculation of a digital signature is performed transparently by hardware and software (the signature-creation-device) that is mostly unknown and non-trusted for the end-user and that may be also malicious or at least unreliable.
-Risks may be identified in both the proper usage of the key and the objective notification to the signer of what exactly he/she is signing, known also as the issue of 'What You See is What You Sign' [11].
-As a result, one may be held liable for a signature created by one's private key on arbitrary data, without full awareness of or consent to this action.
+Risks may be identified in both the proper usage of the key and the objective notification to the signer of what exactly she is signing, known also as the issue of 'What You See is What You Sign' [10].
+As a result, one may be held liable for a signature created by his private key on arbitrary data, without her full awareness or consent on this action.

-In practice, there is a fundamental conflict between modern systems (including operating systems, applications and user interfaces) and security (in terms of protecting a secret key and securely presenting to the user what is being signed) due to the increased systems complexity and their reduced transparency.
-In other words there is no means to prove that the creator of a digital signature guarantees his/her awareness and that he/she performs a conscious and willful act.
-This fact is the basic weakness of digital signatures when compared to hand-written signatures - which although are easy to forge, sometimes not-recognizable and not securely bound to one person - their creation is under the direct control of the signer and directly binding to a material (a piece of paper) that has a much more straightforward representation than a binary object.
+In practice, there is a fundamental conflict between modern systems (including operating systems, applications and user interfaces) and security (in terms of protecting a secret key and securely present to the user what is being signed) due to the increased systems complexity and their reduced transparency.
+In other words there is no means to prove that the creator of a digital signature guarantees his awareness and that he performs a conscious and willful act.
+This fact is the basic weakness of digital signatures comparing to the handwritten signatures - which although are easy to forge, sometimes not-recognizable and not securely bind to one person - their creation is under the direct control of the signer and directly bind to a material (a piece of paper) that has a much more straightforward representation than a binary object.